ANNUALS AND PERENNIALS:

 TREES AND SHRUBS:

 Certain evergreen trees and shrubs will shed older leaves and needles when new growth appears in the spring.
-Magnolias, Photinia, Italian Cypress, Cherry Laurels, Pittosporum, Abelia and Yaupon Holly are some examples.
+Magnolias, Photenia, Italian Cypress, Cherry Laurels, Pittosporum, Abelia and Yaupon Holly are some examples.
 This is a natural process and is nothing to be concerned about.
 Consult one of our knowledgeable staff members if there is any doubt.

 Prune any “once-blooming” shrubs, vines, or roses (Lady Banksia Rose for example) soon after they finish blooming.
 The flower buds for next year will form in the coming months, and pruning during the summer months will remove these flower buds meant for next spring’s bloom.